 Staff hiring and training is what makes a great camp, so we work hard in both of these areas.
 All of our counselors are at least 19 and have completed one year of college or work experience.
 We have a rigorous application process, which includes a written application, a thorough two-part interview, written and telephone references, and a criminal background check.
 All staff members who work at the waterfront have their lifeguard certification, and we have a one-week staff training prior to the start of our camp season where staff learn how to operate our equipment and run programs safely.
 All of our counselors are certified in C.P.R.

 Yes, we have fully staffed charter buses that can pick up and drop off your camper.
 The fee for this is $75 one way.
-Our two bus stops in Northern California are San Francisco and Dublin, and in Southern California, we have four stops: Santa Clarita, Los Angeles, Irvine, and Cardiff.
+Our two bus stops in Northern California are San Francisco, Palo Alto, and Dublin, and in Southern California, we have four stops: Santa Clarita, Los Angeles, Irvine, and Cardiff.
 We also pick up campers at the Fresno Air Terminal free of charge between the hours of 10:00am and 2:00pm for flights.
 If you will be dropping off at the Fresno Air Terminal, the drop off time is 1:00pm.
 If you will be picking up after camp from the Fresno Air Terminal, pick-up time is 11:00am.
 We show appropriate movies and stop for lunch on the way to and from camp.
 For our international campers, we can arrange to have staff meet them at San Francisco Airport the evening before camp begins (for an extra travel fee).
 Please contact the camp office for more information.

 We recommend that first-year campers take the bus to camp (note: most campers travel to camp by bus).
 Good-byes are easier at the bus stop and campers have the opportunity to get the full camp experience.
 Upon arriving at the bus stop, families are welcomed by staff, campers are introduced to other campers their same age, and the camp experience begins!
 At the end of the session, many parents pick their children up from camp.
 Campers enjoy sharing their camp adventures with you while touring their cabin and the rest of camp.